pavankumar0077/Complete-DevOps/ContainerArchitecture-K8S.md

 ## How Containers Work

-Container Runtime: Initializes the container using namespaces, cgroups, and UFS.
+The container runtime initializes the container using namespaces, cgroups, and UFS.
+Here’s a step-by-step explanation:

-Namespaces: Isolate processes, network, filesystem, IPC, hostname, and users.
-Cgroups: Enforce resource limits.
-UFS: Manages the filesystem layers.
+1. **Namespace Isolation**:
+   - **PID Namespace**: Each container has its own process ID space, starting with PID 1.
+   - **Mount Namespace**: Provides an isolated root filesystem view.
+   - **Network Namespace**: Includes a dedicated network interface (e.g., eth0).
+   - **IPC Namespace**: Isolates inter-process communication, including shared memory.
+   - **UTS Namespace**: Allows the container to have its own hostname.
+   - **User Namespace**: Maps the container’s root user to a different user on the host for security.

+2. **Resource Management**:
+   - **Cgroups**: Enforce resource limits, track usage, and ensure fair resource distribution.

+3. **Filesystem Management**:
+   - **UFS**: Manages the filesystem layers, with read-only base layers shared across containers and a writable layer for container-specific changes.

+4. **Execution**:
-Execution: The container’s process runs in an isolated environment, with the root user mapped for security.
+   - The container’s process runs in an isolated environment, with the root user mapped for security.

 ## Mermaid Diagram